 - Showing a standalone ad that a user has to manually dismiss before entering the main content.

-- A layout where the above-the-fold content that looks like a standalone interstitial with the original content under the fold.
+- A layout where the above-the-fold content looks like a standalone interstitial with the original content under the fold.

 The penalties only apply when an interstitial ad is displayed on the page visited directly from Google.
 It’s OK if the interstitial ads pop up later on when a user has clicked through to another page.